-Students who fail all courses in which they are registered for will be reviewed at the end of each period.
-Students will have to be reviewed to determine if they earned a failing grade or received failing grade for attendance issues.
+Students who fail all courses in which they are registered for will be reviewed at the end of each semester.
+Students will be reviewed to determine if they earned a failing grade or received failing grade for attendance issues.
 The student’s last date of attendance or the last date of any academically related activity (exam, paper, quiz, etc.) the student has completed will be reported by the instructor.
-If it is determined, by these dates, that a student has stopped attending all of the courses that he/she is registered for before the payment period is complete; the student will be required to return their “unearned” federal Title IV assistance back to the university so it may be refunded to the federal government (see examples above).
-Again, it is when a student has attended hours that a student has “earned” all or a portion of his/her federal aid if the student attends through the 60% point of the semester.
-If a student has continued to attend at least one course past 60% of the payment period and given a failing grade, then the student has “earned” all of their federal funds.
-If a student completes the entire payment period and earns a failing grade, no action is necessary for the current semester, although failed courses may affect eligibility for aid for future semesters.
+If it is determined, by these dates, that a student has stopped attending all of the courses that he/she is registered for before the semester is complete; the student will be required to return their “unearned” federal Title IV assistance back to the school so it may be refunded to the federal government.
+A student has “earned” all or a portion of his/her federal aid if the student attends through the 60% point of the semester.
+If a student has continued to attend at least one course past 60% point of the semester and given a grade, then the student has “earned” their federal funds.
+If a student completes the entire semester but earns failing grades, no action is necessary for the current semester, although failed courses may affect eligibility for aid for future semesters.
 See the SAP policy for more details.

 The date used in the R2T4 calculation for “unofficial withdrawals” is the last date used by an instructor for your academically related activity.

 By accepting/signing the terms and conditions of your award letter, you certify that you will use federal, state, institutional, and all other funds to pay for educational costs only while attending GLBBS.